Filed pursuant to Rule 424(b)(3)

 This summary highlights the more detailed information contained elsewhere or incorporated by reference in this prospectus.
 This summary does not contain all of the information that you should consider before deciding whether to invest in our Common Stock.
 You should read this entire prospectus carefully, including risk factors and the documents incorporated by reference herein, before making an investment decision.
 This prospectus includes forward-looking statements that involve risks and uncertainties.
 See Forward-Looking Statements and Information Incorporated by Reference.

-We own, acquire, exploit, develop and produce oil and natural gas properties in North America.
+We own, acquire, develop, exploit and produce oil and natural gas properties in North America.

 Our business activities are conducted through Amplify Energy Operating LLC, our wholly owned subsidiary, and its wholly owned subsidiaries, and we operate in one reportable segment.
 Our assets consist primarily of producing oil and natural gas properties and are located in Texas, Louisiana, Wyoming and offshore Southern California.
-Most of our oil and natural gas properties are located in large, mature oil and natural gas reservoirs with well-known geologic characteristics and long-lived, predictable production profiles and modest capital requirements.
-As of December 31, 2016:
+Most of our oil and natural gas properties are located in large, mature oil and natural gas reservoirs.
+As of December 31, 2017:

 Our principal executive offices are at 500 Dallas Street, Suite 1600, Houston, Texas 77002 and our telephone number is (713) 490-8900.
 Our Common Stock is quoted on the OTCQX under the symbol AMPY.
 Information contained on our website, www.amplifyenergy.com, does not constitute a part of this prospectus.

 Common Stock offered by the selling stockholders